sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 ### So, What is the feature store?
 As it's called, a feature store is `an abstract layer` working as a place where all features are stored and can be served from.
 Feature store makes sure users can get the features correctly as defined above, without duplication.

 Technically, a feature store is combined by sub-components which are well defined in this [blog](https://www.tecton.ai/blog/what-is-a-feature-store/).
-We can see each one manage a corresponding flow to end up serving features in various way to meet user's needs, with additional management ability.
+We can see each one manage a corresponding flow to end up serving features in various ways to meet users' needs, with additional management ability.

 Where do we place it in our data ecosystem?